kubernetes/community/contributors/design-proposals/raw-block-pv.md

   Block volumes are critical to applications like databases (MongoDB, Cassandra) that require consistent I/O performance and low latency.
 For mission critical applications, like SAP, block storage is a requirement.

+  For applications that use block storage natively (like MongoDB) no additional configuration is required as the mount path passed to the application provides the device which MongoDB then uses for the storage path in the configuration file (dbpath).

   Specific use cases around improved usage of storage consumption are included in the use cases listed below as follows:
   * An admin wishes to expose a block volume to be consumed as a block volume for the user
   * A user wishes to be specific about the storage consumption and intentionally request a block device